 The final author, or editor, is taken to be a Brahmin [Xmi 61].
 With the poem's three editions, three beginnings and a long process of making of 800 years or so, it is held that there is really no single author.
 [Xmi 56, 61]

-However, the author could also be one of the long-lived ones.
-Many yogis are credited with being able to live on and on for long.
+However, some yogis are credited with being able to live on and on for long.
 In the Yoga Vasistha a long-lived one tells some of his secrets.
-Extracts follow:
+[The tale]

 Stories Ascribed to Veda-Vyasa

 NOT STRICT CONSISTENCY: Six Puranas glorify Brahma, six Vishnu, and six Shiva.
 In the Shiva Purana, Shiva is highly eulogised and Vishnu is put in an inferior position and sometimes belittled.
-In the Vishnu Purana it is the other way round; Hari (Vishnu) is highly eulogised and Shiva is given an inferior position - by the same author - Some suggest that Vyasa was not just a single person but a class of scholars.
+In the Vishnu Purana it is the other way round; Hari (Vishnu) is highly eulogised and Shiva is given an inferior position.

-SHAREWARE TALES ABOUND: Not a few ancient stories are shareware among different Puranas, and further.
-For example, a story of the fire-god Agni from the still older Vedas, reappears in the Srimat Bhagavata (about Vishna as Krishna), with Krishna presented as the main character of the obviously adapted story, and so on.
+SHAREWARE TALES ABOUND: Not a few ancient stories are shareware among different Puranas.
+For example, a story of the fire-god Agni from the still older Vedas, reappears in the Srimat Bhagavata (about Vishna as Krishna), with Krishna presented as the main character of that adapted story, and so on.

-That one single author is credited with up to thirty-six works that hail different gods on turn, in part with shared stories where different gods are interchanged as "top-dogs" - could it help to understand him somewhat - or perhaps a tradition seeking credibility for works by ascribing them to some greatly respected personage of the past?
+That one single author is credited with up to thirty-six works that hail different gods in turn, in part with shared stories where different gods as the "best among the rest" is of a tradition which links up to a greatly respected personage.

 Chidbhavananda, Swami.
 The Bhagavad Gita.
 24th impression.
 Tirupparaitturai: Sri Ramakrishna Tapovanam, 2012. ⍽▢⍽ A tall work that is useful for students and scholars because of its explanations and commentary.
 The Gita is at bottom for making progress after the conditions for peace have been lost.